ibm-cloud-docs/mas-ms/architecture.md

 IBM Cloud Data Centers are SOC compliant and have full hardware redundancy implemented for all servers.
 All data centers have an N1 redundant power and cooling infrastructure, including backup power generators.
 All servers have redundant power supplies, NICs and use SAN based RAID storage.

-The following diagram shows a high level overview of the architecture for each individual client instance which will be available in MAS v8.4 (due to be released in Q2 2021).
-Until then, Manage (Maximo EAM) will be provisioned using Maximo v7.6.1.2 SaaS Flex architecture.
+The following diagram shows a high level overview of the architecture for each individual client instance.

 ![MAS-MS Architecture](images/MAS-MS-Architecture.jpg "MAS-MS Architecture"){: caption="Figure 1.
 MAS-MS Architecture" caption-side="bottom"}